 Social Media

-Whether it’s Facebook, GooglePlus, Twitter, or any of the other platforms out there, there’s little argument that many people out there have some association with social media.
+Whether it’s Facebook, Twitter, or any other platform, there’s little doubt that many people have some association with social media.
 This is a good time to focus some marketing efforts at social media, and that includes creating profile pages for hotels.

 More Video

 A picture is worth a thousand words, and a video enhances that value.
-According to one source, 81% of online travel bookers checked out videos before committing to a purchase.
+According to one source, 81% of online travel bookers watched videos before making a purchase.
 Fact is, if you have a good product, video shows it off better (think walk-through tours!), and makes potential customers more inclined to buy.

 Mobile Usage Trends Upward